MoeF159/stock-market-tracker-application/README.md

 ## Overview

-Signalist is an AI-powered modern stock market tracking dashboard built with Next.js, Shadcn, Better Auth, and Inngest.
-It provides authenticated users with a comprehensive Market overview including real-time prices, company insights, financial news and stock market activity.
-It also allows for real-time stock search, and daily market news summaries tailored to the user.
+Signalist is a modern, AI-powered stock market tracking platform built with Next.js, Tailwind CSS, Shadcn UI, Better Auth, and Inngest.

+It provides authenticated users with a real-time market dashboard featuring stock quotes, company insights, financial news, and AI-generated daily summaries.
+The platform is designed to reduce market noise and surface actionable information quickly.

-**Who it’s for:** retail investors and traders who want a lightweight, data-driven starting point to monitor their portfolio and stay on top of market-moving headlines.
+**Target users:** Retail investors and active traders who want a fast, lightweight way to track markets and stay updated on relevant news.

-**Why it’s useful:** It combines market data widgets, fast symbol discovery, and an automated news summarization pipeline to reduce noise and surface the most relevant updates for users.
+**Core value:** Combines real-time market data, intelligent news summarization, and automated delivery pipelines into a single streamlined experience

 ## Features